 Since many of the world’s countries went into lockdown, consumers used more and more local businesses to fulfil their needs.
 Entrepreneurs got more creative with their items, too.
 From biodegradable urns, to sweet, deliverable treats, they were able to provide consumers with exactly what they wanted–while helping to minimize their carbon footprint.

-It also became clear that consumers wanted to come together in a time of need and supporting small businesses.
+It also became clear that consumers wanted to come together in a time of need for small businesses and finding ways to support them.
+This allows small companies to continue trading without the worry of the pandemic closing their business.

 Supporting small businesses helps to reduce an individual’s carbon footprint dramatically–especially when those small businesses make a conscious effort to change some of their materials to more sustainable, biodegradable ones.